 In 2012, NIU ran for a school record 44 touchdowns, while the 2010 Huskies set the school record for yards per carry average.
 In 2011, NIU set the single season mark for passing yards.

 The Huskies have also ranked among the league and national leaders in fewest sacks allowed over the last three seasons.
 In 2014, NIU’s offensive line allowed just 14 sacks all season to rank tied for eighth in the Football Bowl Subdivision.

-Tripodi spent the last three seasons as a graduate assistant on the NIU coaching staff, serving as tight ends and fullbacks coach during NIU’s 2012 MAC Championship season.
-The longest tenured coach on staff, he spent his first two seasons at NIU working with the offensive line and served as the offensive line coach in the Huskies’ 40-17 victory Fresno State in the 2010 Humanitarian Bowl.
+Tripodi spent three seasons as a graduate assistant on the Huskie coaching staff, serving as tight ends and fullbacks coach during NIU’s 2012 MAC Championship season.
+Now the longest tenured coach on staff, he spent his first two GA seasons at NIU working with the offensive line and led the offensive line in the Huskies’ 40-17 victory Fresno State in the 2010 Humanitarian Bowl.